Last updated on January 5th, 2023

-Most people when they start their STR (Short-Term Rental) journey, it’s usually as a side hustle.
+The majority of people who start their STR (Short-Term Rental) journey are usually for the purpose of having a side hustle.
 Many are looking to rent out a spare room, a second home, an attic, or a vacation home.
-On average, most Airbnb hosts make roughly $1000/-month on Airbnb as a side hustle.
-But there are many doing STR as a full-fledged business and making a fortune.
+On average, most Airbnb hosts make roughly $1,000/-month on Airbnb as a side hustle.
+But there are also several hosts who are doing STR as a full-fledged business and making a fortune.

 So in 2018, she started renting 2 bedrooms on Airbnb.
-Being new to the business she was quickly crushed by the competition.
+Being new to the business, she was quickly crushed by the competition.
 She told us that she used to get some bookings here and there but it wasn’t predictable.
 As a result, the income was not stable.

 She also started using data to plan her pricing strategy to help her keep track of the competition.
-After 4 months of struggling, she saw an increase in the booking and also consistency.
+After 4 months of struggling, she saw an increase in booking and also consistency.
 This happened after learning all the minute details of this STR business

 Like Jennifer, there are many success stories out there.
 But as many success stories are out there so are unsuccessful ones.
 What’s the difference?
 Let’s take a look at what separates successful hosts from unsuccessful ones.